-Being remote a remote homesite and grazing land, no traffic changes would be anticipated.
+Being remote grazing lands, no traffic changes would be anticipated.
 All state and private land are under the County Coop wildfire protection program.
 The proposed sale will not change fire protections in the area.

 19. LOCALLY ADOPTED ENVIRONMENTAL PLANS AND GOALS: